-Monopar Therapeutics Inc. ("Monopar" or the "Company") is a clinical-stage biopharmaceutical company focused on developing proprietary therapeutics designed to extend life or improve quality of life for cancer patients.
+Monopar Therapeutics Inc. ("Monopar" or the "Company") is a clinical-stage biopharmaceutical company focused on developing innovative treatments for cancer patients.
 Monopar currently has three compounds in development: 1) camsirubicin (generic name for MNPR-201, GPX-150; 5-imino-13-deoxydoxorubicin), a Phase 1b clinical stage novel analog of doxorubicin engineered specifically to retain anticancer activity while minimizing toxic effects on the heart; 2) MNPR-101 RIT and MNPR-101-Zr, a preclinical stage uPAR-targeted antibody being developed as a radioimmunotherapeutic and companion diagnostic for advanced cancers; and 3) an early stage camsirubicin analog, MNPR-202, for various cancers.
 On March 27, 2023, the Company discontinued its Validive Phase 2b/3 VOICE trial based upon its Data Safety Monitoring Board's determination that the trial did not meet the pre-defined threshold for efficacy of a 15% absolute difference in severe oral mucositis prevention between Validive and placebo.
-Other than clinical site close-out related expense to be incurred in Q2 2023, the Company will not incur any license or royalty obligations or incur any significant expenses beyond Q2 2023 related to Validive.
+The Company recorded significant clinical site close-out related expenses for Validive in Q2 2023.
+The Company is not anticipating incurring any license or royalty obligations or incurring any significant expenses beyond Q2 2023 related to Validive.